 Medicaid rarely pays for gum grafting, even in the states supporting periodontal benefits, because the surgical procedure is more expensive than first-line treatments.

-The cost of gum grafting without insurance ranges up to $2,500.
-A publically-funded program such as Medicaid must have spending limits.
-Expect to find them here.
+The cost of gum grafting without insurance can reach $2,500.
+A publicly funded program such as Medicaid must have spending limits, which you can expect to find here.

 Deep Cleaning